6 Ugly Things that Happen if Someone Has Your Account Number

-There are things you could do thwart this bad attempt.
-For instance, your driver’s license is essential to your financial security and you should do well to keep this save.
+There are things you could do to thwart this bad attempt.
+For instance, your driver’s license is essential to your financial security, and you should do well to keep this safe.

-Secondly, be mindful of how to give out your account number and other security details even to your relatives.
+Secondly, be mindful of giving out your account number and other security details, even your relatives.

 Illegal Cash Deposits

-Whenever we receive a deposit, smiles flash our faces but the intention is not to take the whole money.
+Whenever we receive a deposit, smiles flash on our faces, but the intention is not to take the real money.
 The happiness is that the sender might leave you with some pay for returning the money.
-However, this may not be the case at all time.
+However, this may not be the case at all times.
 Lots of ugly things may be surrounding the deposit, although it appears innocent.

-In this case, Laundered money may be sent to you in the form of ‘clean cash’.
-For example, in the form of rewards, electronic lending, charity funds, a wrong recipient transfer, etc. When this money gets to you, the launderer will contact you with a promise to pay you for your honesty.
+In this case, Laundered money may be sent to you in the form of ‘clean cash.’
+For example, in the form of rewards, electronic lending, charity funds, a wrong recipient transfer, etc. When this money gets to you, the launderer will contact you to promise to pay you for your honesty.
 You will, of course, be happy and immediately do as he instructs.

 However, when an investigation comes up, the ‘Dirty Money’ is traced to your account.
 Guess what?
 You’ll suffer what you know absolutely nothing about!